skgyan/egghead-delay/script.md

 }
 ```

-And inside the function we now get to use `await` to pause function execution till setTimeout resolves the promise
+And inside the function we now get to use `await` to pause function execution till the promise is resolved

 ```
   await delay(1000);